movadee-labs/ag-forms/CONTRIBUTING.md

 ## Important Resources

-The following documents helps us communicate expectations, manage contributions, and protect everyone’s legal rights.
+The following resources helps us communicate expectations, manage contributions, and protect everyone’s legal rights.

 **How to use @ag-forms:**

 - [README.md](README.md) introduces and explains the project, and what users can do with it
 - [ag-forms.com](ag-forms.com) here you can find working live demo (created with Storybook) of all libraries including field descriptions for every form element.
-Configure your foms and copy metadata to populate form in your project.
+Configure your foms and copy metadata to populate form in your project (see [how-to]() use)
 - [CHANGELOG.md](CHANGELOG.md) keeps track of changes in latest releases, and how that affects your builds.
 We use SemVer for versioning.

 **How to contribute to @ag-forms:**

 - [CONTRIBUTING.md](CONTRIBUTING.md) (this document) describes development setup of the project including documentation, architecture, code standards, setup of testing, automation, github flow.
-- [Code Tour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour#recording-tours) (VSCode Extension): to quickly review step-by-step code implementation.
-[How to use]()
+- [Code Tour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour#recording-tours) (VSCode Extension): to quickly review step-by-step code implementation (see [how-to]() use)
-- [StackBlitz]() (online IDE): to open codebase online.
-[How to use]()
+- [StackBlitz]() (online IDE): to open codebase online (see [how-to]() use)
-- [Github Issues]() used for bugs ONLY.
+- [Github Issues]() used for bugs ONLY
 - [Github Discussions]() we’re using Discussions as a place to connect with other members of our community.
-Here you can ask questions, share ideas, engage with other community members and read how-tos.
+Here you can ask questions, share ideas, engage with other community members and read how-tos
 - [LICENSE.md](LICENSE.md) we adopt MIT open source license that allows @ag-forms to be used as a dependency by other projects.
-It guarantees that people can use, copy, modify, and contribute back to this project without repercussions.
+It guarantees that people can use, copy, modify, and contribute back to this project without repercussions

 <details>
 <summary>Read more</summary></br>